G2P-Connect/.github/README.md

-This is the default internal repo, not to be used for any specs or code!
+This is the internal special repo, not to be used for any specs or code!